pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** By serving content from edge servers geographically closer to users, reducing the distance data travels and improving response times.
+**Answer:** * By serving content from edge servers geographically closer to users, reducing the distance data travels and improving response times.

 </details>

+#### Intermediate Level

-**Q4:** How would you design a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Global edge network, multi-tier caching, load balancing, and intelligent content distribution across multiple regions.
+**Answer:** * Global edge network, multi-tier caching, load balancing, and intelligent content distribution across multiple regions.

 </details>

-**Q5:** What happens when a CDN edge server goes down?
+**Q2:** What happens when a CDN edge server goes down?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Automatic failover to nearby edge servers, origin server fallback, and health monitoring to detect and replace failed servers.
+**Answer:** * Automatic failover to nearby edge servers, origin server fallback, and health monitoring to detect and replace failed servers.

 </details>

-**Q6:** How would you handle cache invalidation in a global CDN?
+**Q3:** How would you handle cache invalidation in a global CDN?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.
+**Answer:** * Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.

 </details>

+#### Advanced Level

-**Q7:** Design a CDN that needs to support real-time video streaming with adaptive bitrate.
+**Q1:** Design a CDN that needs to support real-time video streaming with adaptive bitrate.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.
+**Answer:** * Edge video processing, adaptive streaming protocols, bandwidth optimization, and intelligent content routing.

 </details>

-**Q8:** How would you handle DDoS attacks on a CDN infrastructure?
+**Q2:** How would you handle DDoS attacks on a CDN infrastructure?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Distributed DDoS protection, traffic filtering, rate limiting, and intelligent traffic routing to mitigate attacks.
+**Answer:** * Distributed DDoS protection, traffic filtering, rate limiting, and intelligent traffic routing to mitigate attacks.

 </details>

-**Q9:** What considerations would you have for a CDN that needs to serve content in countries with strict data sovereignty laws?
+**Q3:** What considerations would you have for a CDN that needs to serve content in countries with strict data sovereignty laws?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Regional data centers, compliance frameworks, data residency requirements, and local content policies.
+**Answer:** * Regional data centers, compliance frameworks, data residency requirements, and local content policies.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** SSL certificate management, custom domain routing, enterprise security policies, and advanced analytics.
+**Answer:** * SSL certificate management, custom domain routing, enterprise security policies, and advanced analytics.

 </details>